SCAA Family: Mini-Calendar

 On 14 December 2007, the first 100 SCAA Fans Club members who went to watch the match against Kitchee were each given an SCAA Family mini-calendar.
 More calendars were available for SCAA Fans Club to collect on 11 January 2008 before the league match against Lanwa Redbull.

 Christmas e-Card

 The image of the e-Card was first shown on the video of SCAA Family Blog on 21 December 2007.
-Some of the fans were able to receive the e-Card through email on the Christmas Day.
+Some of the fans were able to receive the e-Card through email on Christmas.

 Baby Ballman T-shirt

 Baby Ballman T-shirt was originally the uniform for working cules in "Ballman & Greenman Show-up Party" held in Times Square on 26 November 2007.
 It is red in colour, with a baby Ballman cartoon, the words "I was born" and the birthday of Ballman 1 November 2007 printed on it.
-The T-shirt was then put up for display in BMA studio (the selling station of SCAA product).
+The T-shirt was then put up for display in BMA studio (the selling station of SCAA products).
 Some SCAA fans urged to buy it despite the T-shirt was originally decided not for sale.
 Finally, the T-shirt is available for online ordering from 18 to 23 January 2008 and the price is HKD180.